webiny/docs.webiny.com/docs/guides/serverless-applications/headless-cms/headless-gatsby-tutorial.md

 Congratulations! 🎉

-We have have successfully created a simple page that displays a list of all created blog posts, all powered by Webiny Headless CMS and Gatsby.
+We have successfully created a simple page that displays a list of all created blog posts, all powered by Webiny Headless CMS and Gatsby.

 > The same can also be achieved with other popular tools, like [Next.js](https://nextjs.org/).
 To learn more, click [here](/docs/guides/headless-nextjs-tutorial).